 Put the past behind

-Lastly, in order to set yourself up (free) to imagining yourself with a positive self-image, you have to learn to let the past stay in the past.
+Lastly, in order to set yourself up (free) to imagine yourself with a positive self image, you have to learn to let the past stay in the past.

 No amount of beating yourself up or feeling bad about mistakes in the past will change in the past.